slamice/wri/hipsters/chapter06.md

 "Matt.
 You know eachother?"

 "Yea," Dock snuck out slowly, "I've known this scallywag a few years since university.
 Sorry I missed your set Matt."

+"It's fine.
+I'll do it again tomorrow and tomorrow."
+Matt settled in, less alarmed, more familiar.
+His world accompanied a cohort, like himself someone who probably mattered around here.